Beginner vs Pro Embroidery Hoops: Which Tension Type Fits Your Stitches?

 The Brother CS6000i wins for most hobby sewing, because mixed projects reward stitch variety, easy setup, and less friction at the workbench.

 The walking foot wins for quilting because walking foot feeds layered fabric more evenly than regular presser foot.
+If the machine stays mostly on flat block piecing, the regular presser foot keeps setup simpler and switching faster.

 The plastic hoop wins for most working embroidery projects, because it keeps setup simple and cleanup light.